13xforever/ff13-launcher-patcher/README.md

 How to use
 ==========

 Just run it, it should pick up the install path from the registry.
+To undo the change, just run it again.

-In case it fails to do so, put it inside the game folder, or just drag-and-drop `FFXiiiLauncher.exe` onto it
+In case it fails to do so, put it inside the game folder, or just drag-and-drop `FFXiiiLauncher.exe` onto it.

 Requirements
 ============